• Skip to primary navigation

 When I need a healthy and hearty meal in a hurry, I turn to this pasta primavera recipe!
 It's a fresh, bright and lemony, vegetable-packed pasta dish that everyone loves.

 This pasta primavera recipe is versatile and is ready in under 30 minutes making it an easy and healthy weeknight meal.
-I enjoy primavera pasta in the summer months when our garden is pumping out fresh veggies, but I also love to make it in the cooler seasons of the year as an empty-out-the-fridge meal.
+I enjoy primavera pasta in the summer months when our garden is full of fresh veggies, but I also love to make it in the cooler seasons of the year as an empty-out-the-fridge meal.

 pasta primavera in a bowl with a fork taking a bite